 Matthew trained as a perinatal psychiatrist, a medical specialist in mental health of pregnancy and early family life.
 In addition he is a Fatherhood Clinician, a role he has developed to promote healthy fatherhood in all its stages.
 He is known for a capacity to engage and work collaboratively with patients and families, support team-based care with colleagues, and adapt his therapeutic approach to the clinical situation.

-Beyond his clinical work Matthew is busy developing a role as a Clinical Science Communicator, writing and speaking on perinatal, family and general mental health matters.
-This increasing work includes journal publications, conferences, seminars and media engagements.
+Beyond his clinical work Matthew developed a role as a Clinical Science Communicator, writing and speaking on perinatal, family and general mental health matters.
+This work has included journal publications, conferences, seminars and media engagements.
 He also writes a blog www.mydoctorshandwriting.com which has attracted international praise on social media and republication by other media outlets.